-Designed for one person, this teepee measures 4.9′ in diameter.
-It is available in 12 different colors, so you can match it to your color scheme.
+Designed for one person, this teepee measures 59” in diameter.
+It is available in a variety of colors, so you can match it to your color scheme.

 This hanging teepee is made of a cotton-polyester blend rendering it water repellent.
 And you know what that means?
 On warmer days you can mount it on your balcony or hang it outside.

 Speaking of mounting, the cacoon teepee is compatible with a tripod stand.
-Which means that if you’re renting or don’t want any drilling on your plate, you can still have a private teepee.
+This means that if you’re renting or don’t want any drilling on your plate, you can still have a private teepee.

 Pretty up your room by decorating the shelves on this functional privacy screen